 Employees receive salary, pension and other benefits and are eligible to be considered for an annual bonus.
 Some MRTs also receive Role Based Pay (RBP).
-Remuneration of MRTs is subject to the 2:1 maximum ratio of variable to fixed remuneration.
+Remuneration of all MRTs is subject to the 2:1 maximum ratio of variable to fixed remuneration.

 The remuneration of employees engaged in control functions is set independently from the business and for certain senior employees is approved by the Committee.
-Remuneration for control function employees is less weighted towards variable remuneration compared to front-office employees and variable remuneration is typically limited to one times fixed remuneration.
+Remuneration for control function employees is less weighted towards variable remuneration compared to front-office employees, with the value of variable remuneration typically limited to one times fixed remuneration